 To request a grade of incomplete, a student must have completed most of the work for a class, be passing the class, and for non-academic reasons be unable to complete the remaining assignment(s).
-Students must complete their portion for the "Request for a Grade of Incomplete" form (available at https://www.valdosta.edu/academics/registrar/documents/request-for-incomplete-form.pdf).
+Students must complete their portion for the Request for a Grade of Incomplete form.
 If instructors agree to the incomplete, they will work with the student to list the remaining assignment(s) and a timeline.
 The student will submit the form to the Registrar's Office and the Registrar will enter the grade of "I." When the work is completed, the instructor must submit a change of grade form.
 All incompletes must be finished within one calendar year or the grade will change from an "I" to an "F."